albertogp71/qLDPCsim/README.md

 ## Description
-qLDPCsim is a simulation toolkit for quantum LDPC (CSS-type) error correction codes performance evaluation by Monte Carlo simulations.
+qLDPCsim is a simulation toolkit for quantum LDPC (CSS-type) error correction codes aimed at performance evaluation by Monte Carlo simulations.

 Given a pair of parity-check matrices ${\bf H}_X$ and ${\bf H}_Z$, qLDPCsim creates a [Stim](https://github.com/quantumlib/Stim) circuit that consists of